trpouh/TinderGram/README.md

 Install it in your browser (currently firefox is the only supported browser):

 * [Firefox Add-On](https://addons.mozilla.org/de/firefox/addon/tindergram/)
-* chrome: you can donate me 5$ so I can create my chrome-dev account and publish the plugin in the chrome web-store.
+* chrome: you can donate me 5$ so I can create my chrome-dev account and publish the plugin on the chrome web-store.

 ## Using it